 Learn how to frame the images and create a continuous flow through them.

 It is an unflattering portrait when the subject’s eyes appear black, sunken holes rather than sparkling and bright.
 This means that there are no catchlights in the subject’s eyes.
 The light does not come in contact with the subject’s face.

 Directing the light onto the subject’s eyes is a challenging thing to do in indoor photography.
 To do it, use a reflector or artificial light to add light to the subject.

 Alternatively, you can ask your subject to turn towards the light source.
 These are effective techniques to put emphasis on the subject’s eyes.

 Ready to crush it as a photographer this year?

 SLR Lounge Premium is a treasure chest for photographers of all levels and is our #1 recommended platform.
 Read the review now.

 Indoor photography can be quite challenging because of the different light sources that come into play.

+Many wonder how to eliminate shadows in portrait photography.
 You have to understand your camera’s limitations and maximize its capabilities to compensate the light sources and avoid the shadows that can ruin the shot.

 However, we get into moments when we don’t have the time to adjust the camera settings and compensate for the lighting.
 These are what we call the Kodak moments—they come in an instant and once gone, you couldn’t bring them back.